fpagliughi/sockpp/README.md

 At the lowest level, CAN devices write individual packets, called "frames" to a specific numeric addresses on the bus.

-For examle a device with a temperature sensor might read the temperature persoidically and write it to the bus as a raw 32-bit integer, like:
+For examle a device with a temperature sensor might read the temperature peroidically and write it to the bus as a raw 32-bit integer, like:

 ```
 can_address addr("CAN0");